-AES 2018 summary: bringing cheaper energy to South AustraliaPosted on October 18th, 2018 in News
+AES 2018 summary: bringing cheaper energy to South AustraliaPosted on October 18th, 2018 in Media Releases

 At the 2018 Australian Energy Storage Conference and Exhibition, the Honourable Dan van Holst Pellekaan MP spoke to our guests about the Marshall Liberal Government’s plans for energy in South Australia.

 Van Holst Pellekaan talked of the ‘trilemma’ approach to improving the energy network in the state, with a focus on price, renewables and reliability.

 The price or affordability of power is a huge concern to the people and businesses of South Australia and this is an area he was keen to speak about.

 In his address, van Holst Pellekaan detailed the government’s ambitious plan to be the best in the world in terms of clean energy, which would lead to lower bills for consumers.
 One area where this is evident is in the Tesla partnership that’s building the world’s largest lithium-ion battery to South Australia.